-Architects: architecten de vylder vinck taillieu
+- Architects: architecten de vylder vinck taillieu

-Client: Dac Malpertuus
+- Client: Dac Malpertuus

 Text description provided by the architects.
 Four vets want a new clinic.
-A new clinic for consultations; with a lab and operating facilities, organised in a very particular way.
-One part open to visitors, with consulting rooms; a pharmacy; a reception desk and a waiting area.
+A new clinic for consultations; with a lab and operating facilities, organized in a very particular way.
+One part is open to visitors, with consulting rooms; a pharmacy; a reception desk, and a waiting area.
 And a lab area with echo and CT scan; and an operating theatre and short-term stay facilities for animals.Plus administration and overnight-stay facilities.
 For vets, the clinic is a ‘practical building’.
 Because a building could be said to be ‘necessary’.
 It must be practical in terms of ‘use’, but also in terms of ‘maintenance and hygiene’.
 With an appropriate budget.
 Appropriate.

-Organisation.
+Organization.
 Use.
 Maintenance.
 Hygiene.
 Budget.
 As if it were just about function – not taking the farm into consideration.
 Or maybe we should actually take it as a starting point.
 As an ‘extra’.
 We come up with a simple linear plan; in which the three parts of the plan are in a neat row; or end up piled neatly on top of each other.
 A central corridor that crosses the waiting area shows the way around the building.
 All that is under a moving roof line that delineates the building in the context of its surroundings.
 Like stables adjoining a farmhouse.
 In wood.

-The shell of the construction.
-The shell of the construction as finished product.
-How can we do that in such a way that the shell of the construction is no longer just a shell; but a building.Only by using brick.
-Building in bricks – but maybe different to what we are used to; but just laying bricks…so that it will maybe be like wallpaper.
+The shell of the construction is the finished product.
+How can we do that in such a way that the shell of the construction is no longer just a shell; but a building?
+Only by using brick.
+Building in bricks – but may be different to what we are used to; but just laying bricks…so that it will maybe be like wallpaper.
 As if it was ornamental.